 The FRIENDS National Center for CBCAP Parent Advisory Council Newsletter The Impact of COVID on Children's Mental Health and Development: One Father's Story When distance learning became a staple in communities across the country it was another hurdle for families to overcome.
 It was particularly difficult for families of color.
 Many families found distance learning to be cumbersome when they did not have the devices or internet service to connect to educational sites.
+In 2020 my son's distance learning consisted of very unstable internet connections, constant outages, and lessons that were all over the place.
+Most of the day consisted of the teacher asking the student(s) to please show your face, stop speaking over other students, and nothing conducive to learning.
+Many of the families have multiple generations in the home and that made it difficult for children to have a space to be attentive to learning.
 When connections were constantly dropped, it became too much for me as a single parent to constantly stop what I was doing to try and reconnect to the educational site.
 There were days when my son would be engaged in the lesson being taught and the screen would go completely dark.
 After this happened one too many times, I would just tell my son to do some work in one of his lesson books.
 Some of the families don't have people in their households who have an education past high school and didn't know how to log on, how to bookmark, or how to attach an assignment to an email.
 Many of us take for granted knowing how to navigate the Internet and remote learning brought about the inequities that are inherent in the educational landscape.
 With many families living in poverty, the stress that students face makes it impossible for any learning to take place.
 Many children count on school to eat a meal, to learn how to interact socially and once that is taken away their overall development is stifled.
 A lack of parental supervision was prevalent in my son's classes, and there were days I would see my son mentally check out and there was no way to get him to reconnect.
 There were times when I would hide my presence and listen to his class and know most of the time, we were just checking the present box for attendance purposes.
 Families that did not have the means to purchase a device for their children were given devices that had numerous technical issues and were told to make the best of it.
 These families had children who were still required to pass the standardized testing at the end of the year.
 When speaking to educators from across the country, many said that if ever there was a time to suspend testing it was then.
 We all know that it was not up to the teachers, state legislators required the testing to go on.
-The remote learning dynamic brought to the forefront the widespread inequities in school quality and environments within black and brown communities.
-Racism may be more visible because of the Pandemic, but to those who experience it, the consequences have always taken a toll on their children's education.
-With disparities in resources and strains on budgets, low-income school districts and families need to make sure that their voices continued on page 3
+The remote learning dynamic brought to the forefront the widespread differences in school quality and environments within black and brown communities.
+With disparities in resources and strains on budgets, low-income school districts and families need to make sure that their voices are heard when it comes to what their children need to prosper in school.
+Telling your friend or family member is fine but after those conversations nothing has changed. continued on page 3